Health & Wellness Blog

 - Schmitz, C., et al. "The Success Rate Ranged from 65% to 91%." *Journal of Clinical Orthopaedics and Trauma*, vol. 4, no. 2, 2013, pp. 101-106, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3342893/.

 Maria Polo is a dedicated massage therapist specializing in synergetic myofascial release and integrative techniques that honor the mind-body connection.
-With certifications in sports injuries and manual lymphatic drainage, Maria develops personalized treatment plans that address each client's unique needs.
+With certifications in sports injuries and manual lymphatic drainage, Maria develops integrated massage treatment plans that address each client's unique needs.
 Whether you're recovering from an injury or seeking therapeutic relief, Maria is committed to supporting your journey toward optimal wellness and healing.